OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/tracebacks/screencast/slides.md

 # Motivation

 - We sometimes told you that you cannot do certain things:

   - Example: Can only use hashable objects as dictionary keys

 - Now we will discuss what happens if you do it anyways

   - Exception: What class of error?

   - Traceback: Detailed report that helps you to localize the error

+- Pro tips

-- Pro tip: Read the traceback!
+  - Read the traceback!

+  - Have it translated!

 ---